 We are an emerging permaculture-inspired ecovillage one easy mile out of the town of Laytonville.
 Camping is available in the forest.
 There's an outhouse and hand-washing station next to the camp.
-We have an outdoor solar shower, fire pit, rustic picnic tables, clean water, wi-fi, and some additional amenities for people staying more than one night.
+We have an outdoor solar shower, fire pit, rustic picnic tables, clean water, wi-fi, and some additional amenities.

 Please note that we cannot accommodate arrivals later than 8pm.